 1980: Motown released Diana Ross’ tenth studio album, Diana.
 Ross had approached producer Nile Rodgers about collaborating on an album, and it became the biggest-selling studio album of her career, selling over ten million copies worldwide.

-1992: Ringo Starr’s tenth solo LP Time Takes Time was released in the US.
+1992: Ringo Starr’s tenth solo studio album, Time Takes Time, was released in the US.
 It was Starr’s first studio album since Old Wave in 1983, followed a successful 1989-90 tour with his All-Starr Band, and featured several guest including Brian Wilson, Harry Nilsson, Peter Asher, and Jeff Lynne.

 Sun Ra, experimental jazz composer, piano and synthesizer player, poet, and leader of the music ensemble known as “The Arkestra”, was born Herman Poole Blount in Birmingham, AL in 1914.

 Ian Underwood, woodwind and keyboards player best known for his work with Frank Zappa and the Mothers of Invention, was born in New York City in 1939.